Professor of Neurobiology and

 Signal transduction during embryonic patterning

+- Analysis of a novel signal transduction cascade that coordinately regulates Bmp and TGFß signaling.
 A distinct focus in the lab is analysis of the novel transmembrane protein, Tril.
-We have shown that Tril coordinately regulates Bmp and Wnt signaling during embryogenesis, and is required for specification of blood and formation of the anterior central nervous system.
+We have shown that Tril coordinately regulates the nodal and BMP arms of the TGFß signaling cascade during embryogenesis.
+Tril mutants have defects in hematopoiesis and the anterior central nervous system fails to form.
 In adults, Tril functions as a co-receptor for Toll-like receptors (Tlrs), which recognize foreign pathogens and mount an immune response.
 New studies suggest that Tlrs are also activated by endogenous ligands and are required for neurogenesis and structural plasticity in the brain, but nothing is known about the signaling pathways that are initiated by Tlrs to mediate these non-immune effects.
 Our ongoing studies are discovering new players in the signaling cascade activated by Tril in early embryos.

 Huang, W-C, Ferris, E., Cheng, T., Hörndli, C., Gleason, K., Tamminga, C., Wagner, J., Boucher, K., Christian, J.L. and Gregg, C. (2017) Diverse Non-Genetic Allele Specific Expression Effects Shape Genetic Architecture at the Cellular Level in the Mammalian Brain, Neuron, 93(5):1094-1109